KSP-KOS/KOS/doc/source/addons/AGX.rst

 **Usage:**
 Adds action groups AG11 through AG250 to kOS that are interacted with the same way as the AG1 through AG10 bindings in base kOS are.

-Anywhere you use ``AG1``, you can use ``AG15`` in exactly the same way.
+Anywhere you use ``AG1``, you can use ``AG15`` in the same way.

 **Behavior changes to be aware of:**
 All action groups (from 1 through 250) now have their on/off state monitored and is based on the state of the actions in the group.
 See Action State Montioring below for how animations affect the on/off state of an action group.
+Note this means that an action assigned to one action group can change the on/off state of a second action group when the same action is present in both action groups.

-For Action Groups 11 through 250 there must be an action assigned in order to toggle their state on/off.
-The Script Trigger object on the kOS computer is provided for this purpse.
-Action Groups 1 through 10 can still be triggered even in empty as per stock behavior.
+For Action Groups 11 through 250 there must be an action assigned to the group in order to toggle their state on/off.
+The Script Trigger action on the kOS computer is provided for this purpse.
+Action Groups 1 through 10 can still be triggered even if empty as per stock behavior.

 **Basic Quick Start:**